nyp-sit/sdaai-iti107/session-5/od_custom_training/custom_training_with_tfod_api.md

 # Training a Custom Object Detector

 Welcome to this week's hands-on lab.
-In this lab, we are going to learn how to a raccoon detector!
+In this lab, we are going to learn how to train a raccoon detector!

 At the end of this exercise, you will be able to: